Alter-Net-codes/aldev/readme.md

 so donwload it from the source folder.
 ## then follow these instructions:
 ### open git bash and enter this command:
-cd /c/Users/YourUsername/path/to/script
+cd /c/Users/YourUsername/path/aldev.sh
 ### next enter this command:
-chmod +x tea.sh
+chmod +x aldev.sh
 ### finally run the script:
-./tea.sh
+./aldev.sh
 ### example
 enter "vscode"
 #### output: